-Transcatheter aortic valve replacement (TAVR) is a minimally invasive valve replacement surgery for patients with severe aortic stenosis who are not candidates for traditional open heart surgery or those who are considered high-risk operable patients.
+Transcatheter aortic valve replacement (TAVR) is a minimally invasive valve replacement surgery for patients with severe or moderately severe aortic stenosis who are not candidates for traditional open heart surgery or those who are considered high-risk operable patients.
 Available at the Guthrie Cardiac & Vascular Center in Sayre, Pa., this advanced procedure allows the aortic valve to be placed while the patient’s heart is beating, no bypass machine is required.

 Aortic stenosis is an obstruction of the flow of blood through the aortic valve caused by a narrowing of the valve due to calcium build up, cholesterol or defect.
 Aortic stenosis damages the heart by causing it to work harder due to the altered flow of blood.